What is a Teacher?

 - teaches people how to play an instrument (for example the piano, guitar or violin) or gives singing and voice lessons

-- develop programs and materials to encourage children and adults to make healthy decisions
+- develops programs and materials to encourage children and adults to make healthy decisions

 - instructs students in a wide variety of academic and vocational subjects beyond the high school level